 Looking at broad market indices, emerging markets outperformed both U.S. and non-U.S. developed markets during the quarter.
 Real estate investment trusts (REITs) lagged their equity market counterparts.

-The broad U.S. equity market recorded slightly positive performance for the quarter.
-Value indices outperformed growth indices across all size ranges.
-Small cap stocks underperformed large cap stocks.
+The broad U.S. equity market recorded positive absolute performance for the quarter.

 International Developed Market Stocks

-In U.S. dollar terms, developed markets outside of the U.S. lagged both the U.S. equity market and emerging markets indices during the quarter.
-Small cap outperformed large cap international developed markets.
+In U.S. dollar terms, international developed markets outperformed the U.S. equity market but underperformed emerging markets indices during the quarter.
+Small caps outperformed large caps in non-U.S. developed markets.